-HeeBieJeeBies – Popular club that presents a variety of different themed nights thought the week.
-Highlight being EVOL every Friday with DJ sets from Ladytron and Bugged Out 10pm-3am, and at £4 its a steal.
+HeeBieJeeBies – Popular club that presented a variety of different themed nights through the week.
+Highlight being EVOL every Friday with DJ sets from Ladytron and Bugged Out.
+10pm-3am, and at £4 it was a steal.
 Now closed down.

 Hell Fire Sermons – band, formed 1987 out of The Decemberists, feat; Colin Pennington (voc,gtr,keys) (ex Tunnel Users), Andrew Deevey (voc,gtr), Andrew Ford(bass), Chris Harrison (drms).
 Rel 7″ Freak Storm (Hymne recs Nov87).

 Hellhounds – (1980s) feat; Chris Martin (voc), Martin Yarker (gtr), Tony Doyle (bass) and Brian Harcombe (drms) (all ex Accelerators), and Tommy Moss (keys).Named after Robert Johnson’s “Hellhounds on my trail”, this was a band that played one-off blues gigs whenever they felt like.
 Supported Dr. Feelgood at Liverpool Royal Court.

-Hello Sunset – acoustic band, formed 1984, feat; Tommy Scott (voc,gtr) (see also Space, The Drellas, The Australians, The Substitutes), Loza Lawson (drms), Steve Keenan (bass), Franny Griffith (keys).
+Hello Sunset – acoustic band, formed 1984, feat; Tommy Scott (voc,gtr) (see also Space, The Drellas, The Australians, The Substitutes), Loza Lawson (drms), Steve Keenan (bass), Franny Griffith (keys) (later The Australians, Space).
 Played at Brian’s Diner.
-Prev called Porcelain Touch
+Previously called Porcelain Touch

 Herbie Pops Out – jazzy R’n’B band (1984-86), feat;, Andy Parker (sax) (ex Supercharge), John Lewis (gtr) (ex Supercharge, later Blues Shouter), Dave Dover (bass, blues harp) (ex Bunter, Mojo Filter, Supercharge), Ged Ryan (Drms) (ex, Hambi & the Dance, later Empire, Bingo Brothers, Amsterdam, Gary Murphy Band).

 Here’s Johnny – band (formed 1983) feat; Roy Corkhill (bass) (ex Black, Third Man, later Icicle Works), Dave Whittaker (bass) (ex Visual Aids, Jass Babies, Herr Lune), Andy Zsigmund (gtr), who was replaced by Mike Bulger in 1985, David Knowles (keys) (ex Achilles, Virgin Dance), Steve Brown (drms) (ex Jazz Babies, Afraid of Mice), Colin McKay (ex Achilles) (voc,gtr) was the main force behind it, writing most or all of the material.
 Had track on ‘Son of Jobs For The Boys’ comp LP (Natalie recs Jun85) & rel 4 singles on RCA between 1985-86 – I Fall Apart (Jun85), Love You To Death (Mar86), Hellzappopin (Jun86), Idlewild.
 The band were tipped for stardom but RCA decided to put their money on Fairground Attraction and Here’s Johnny faded away.